-The best thing you can do when you’re busy is track your time and document everything you do each day, down to the tiniest of details.
+The best things to do when you’re busy are track your time and document everything you do each day, down to the tiniest of details.
 This data provides everything you need to objectively evaluate your business, the tasks that need to be completed, and your own workload.

 During a slow period, use this information to: